abrasive/shairport/INSTALL.md

 Check the file `/boot/config.txt` and, if it's not there already, add the following line:
 ```
 audio_pwm_mode=2

+(Note that this isn't needed in the most recent versions of Raspbian as it will enable this driver mode by default)
 ```

 ### Turn Off WiFi Power Management